 - AUTOMATIC mode (BOIL and HLT): The brewer sets the target temperature and the PID intelligently fires as required to heat up and hold at that temperature based on what the temperature probe sees.
 Automatic mode is used in the HLT to maintain specific temperatures and in the BOIL to do lower temperature hop stands (steeps).

 - MANUAL mode (BOIL only): The brewer sets the power (0-100%) and the PID fires on and off continuously to maintain that level of power.
 Temperature is not used.
 The water or wort heats up to boiling and stays there.
 Manual mode is used in the BOIL to maintain the desired boil vigor based on batch size and brewer preference.

 To use AUTOMATIC mode (temperature based), press the "A/M" button until the green "A-M" light is OFF.
 Press the UP/DOWN buttons until the lower green SET VALUE (SV) is at the desired temperature.

 To use MANUAL mode (percentage power), press the "A/M" button until the green "A-M" light is ON.
 Press the UP/DOWN buttons until the lower green SET VALUE (SV) is at the desired power output (0-100%).

-A PID can be displaying AUTOMATIC or MANUAL mode numbers regardless of what mode it's actually running in.
+Note: A PID can be displaying AUTOMATIC or MANUAL mode numbers regardless of what mode it's actually running in.
+This can cause confusion.
 Press the SET button to switch display modes if what you see in the lower green SET VALUE (SV) number doesn't match what the "A-M" light shows.

 99% of the time if the panel was known to be working before but someone new to using it is having troubles, simply pressing these buttons will get things working.